DotNetAnalyzers/AsyncUsageAnalyzers/DontUseThreadSleepInAsyncCode.md

 ## Rule description

-System.Threading.Thread.Sleep() method is called in the asynchronous code.
+System.Threading.Thread.Sleep() method is called in the async code (i.e. asynchronous method, asynchronous anonymous function or asynchronous anonymous method).
-The code is not optimal - the thread that is sleeping cannot execute any other tasks.
+Thread.Sleep(0) causes the thread to relinquishes the remainder of its time slice to any thread of equal priority that is ready to run.
+Thread.Sleep(...) with non-zero argument suspends the thread.
+Suspended thread cannot be used to execute other code which is undesirable since threads are quite expensive to create and take significant amount of memory.
+Switching between can decrease program's performance.
+Thread.Sleep should not be used to run an action periodically because it is imprecise (since it depends on OS's thread scheduler) and inefficient.
+Thread.Sleep(...) on UI thread pauses message pumping which makes the app unresponsive.
+There are cases when using Thread.Sleep() method is valid.

 ## How to fix violations

-Use "await System.Threading.Tasks.Task.Delay(...)" instead.
-If a sleep is interrupted by some other thread, use overload of Task.Delay() which takes a cancallation token.
+Thrad.Sleep with non-zero argument in async code can be replaced with "await System.Threading.Tasks.Task.Delay(...)"; Thread.Sleep(0) in async code can be replaced with "await System.Threading.Tasks.Yield()".
+If Thread.Sleep is used to run actions periodically, consider using timer or appropriate observable instead.
+If you are sure that using Thread.Sleep() is valid, suppress violations as described below.
+Alternatively, you may opt-out of this rule.

 ## How to suppress violations